vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

    }
 ```

-4. Execute your job by clicking on **Build Now** and check the Console Log to see how Jenkins pulls the appropriate docker image and runs your build inside the container created from that image.
+4. **Save & Run** your pipeline and check the Console Log to see how Jenkins pulls the appropriate docker image and runs your build inside the container created from that image.

-5. Remove the `label 'docker-cloud'` line from your pipeline job and build the job again by clicking on **Build Now**.
-The job should still work... but why??
-Pipeline Model Definition is why.
-The Pipeline Model Definition allows an administrator to define the default label a job should use if one is not specified with docker.
-In this case the Pipeline Model Definition is already set to `docker-cloud`.
-This means that you will get an agent running dockerd everytime you use the docker {} block so using label parameter is redundant unless you need a specific docker agent.
+5. Now, remove the `label 'docker-cloud'` line from your pipeline job and **Save & Run** your pipeline.
+The job should still work... but why?? *Pipeline Model Definition* is why.
+The *Pipeline Model Definition* allows an administrator to define the default `label` a job should use if one is not specified with for the `docker` directive.
+In this case the *Pipeline Model Definition* is already set to `docker-cloud`.
+This means that you will get an agent capable of running Docker containers everytime you use the `docker` `agent` directive, so using the `label` parameter is redundant unless you need a specific Docker enabled agent.

 Before going on to the next exercise let's revert our pipeline to using: